In this article, we will review the 10 best books about CBD (cannabidiol) that we have found for purchase online.

 5. CBD: 101 Things You Need to Know About CBD Oil – by Frank Coles

-This book follows how CBD came to be known as the most exciting supplement of 2018, and how it made its way into everything from dog treats to hand cream.
+This book follows how CBD has made its way into everything from dog treats to hand cream.
 It explains how, despite having endless potential, there are some things about CBD that everyone should know before trying it.
 It claims to be the most comprehensive fact list currently available on CBD and is a one-stop resource for anyone interested in CBD.
 The 101 facts cover things like how CBD is made, and what it contains, how to take CBD oil, who shouldn’t take CBD oil and why, and side effects that one could experience.
 Coles’ novel was published in August 2018 by CreateSpace Independent Publishing and contains 74 pages in the paperback edition.

 6. Healing with CBD: How Cannabidiol Can Transform Your Health without the High – by Eileen Konieczny RN & Lauren Wilson